nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Doctor submits new patient information
-2. WardWatch displays information of new patient
+2. WardWatch displays a success message containing information of new patient

    Use case ends.

 **Extensions**

 * 1a.
-The information format entered is invalid
+The information entered is invalid

     * 1a1.
 WardWatch shows an invalid patient information error message.

       Use case resumes at step 1.

+* 1b.
+The format of the input is invalid
+    * 1b1.
+WardWatch shows an invalid format error message.

+      Use case resumes at step 1.

 **Use case: UC02 - Delete a patient**

-**MSS**

-1. Doctor request to list patients
-2. WardWatch shows a list of patients
+**Preconditions**: WardWatch is displaying a non-empty list of patients **MSS**
-3. Doctor request to delete a specific patient from the list
+1. Doctor requests to delete a specific patient from the displayed list
-4. WardWatch deletes the patient
+2. WardWatch deletes the patient

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty

-    * 2a1.
-WardWatch shows an empty list

-      Use case ends.

-* 3a.
-The given field is invalid
+* 1a.
+Doctor request to delete invalid patient

-    * 2a1.
-WardWatch shows an invalid field message.
+    * 1a1.
+WardWatch shows an invalid patient message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

 **Use case: UC03 - Update a patient**

-**MSS**
+**Preconditions**: WardWatch is displaying a non-empty list of patients **MSS**

 1. Doctor submits new patient information of specific patient